 January 26, 2015 — Ancetera Networks changes its name to Fintech Solutions.
-(BC Laws).
-Lovie Horner is listed as an executive (Bloomberg).
-Anthony Milewski, William Filtness, and Natasha Tsai are also directors.
-(Business Wire)
+Lovie Horner is listed as an executive.
+Other directors include Anthony Milewski, William Filtness and Natasha Tsai.
+(BC Laws, Bloomberg, Business Wire)

-January 31, 2015 — Despite the positive media coverage, Quadriga is struggling to stay afloat.
-According to a prospectus, the trading platform pulled in a mere $22,168 CAD in revenue during the three-month period ending January 31, 2015.
-The company’s net loss for the period was almost $90,000 CAD.
-(Globe and Mail)
+January 31, 2015 — Despite the positive media coverage, Quadriga is struggling.
+According to a company prospectus, the trading platform pulled in a mere $22,168 CAD in revenue in the quarter ending Jan.
+31, 2015.
+The company’s net loss for the period was nearly $90,000 CAD.

 February 23, 2015 — Two of Canada’s biggest crypto exchanges shutter, making Quadriga the largest in Canada.
-Vault of Satoshi turned off its lights on February 17, and now Cavirtex says it plans to wind down.
+Vault of Satoshi closed on Feb.
+17, and Cavirtex announces plans to wind down by March 25.
 (Bitcoin Magazine) Cavirtex ends up being absorbed by Kraken, a U.S. crypto exchange.

-March 3, 2015 – Quadriga officially announces its plans to go public in a reverse takeover of Whiteside Capital, the shell company set up in October.
+March 3, 2015 – Quadriga officially announces its plans to go public in a reverse takeover of Whiteside Capital, a shell company set up in October 2014.

 Quadriga boasts it will undergo a full financial audit by Wolrige Mahon LLP.
 “We’re excited to be able to provide an unparalleled level of transparency by merging legacy financial audits with innovative blockchain technology,” Cotten tells Bitcoin Magazine.

-But after the big announcement, things go directly downhill.
+After the big announcement, things quickly go downhill.
 Quadriga burns through all of its investment capital, and Patryn brings a lawsuit against Robert Lawrence, the Vancouver businessman he enlisted to help take the company public.